docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 ## Anatomy of a mail server

 A mail server is only a part of a [client-server relationship](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) aimed at exchanging information in the form of emails.
+Exchanging emails requires using specific means (programs and protocols).

 This project provides with the server portion, whereas "the" client can be anything from a console, text-only software (eg. [Mutt](https://en.wikipedia.org/wiki/Mutt_(email_client))) to a fully-fledged desktop application (eg. [Mozilla Thunderbird](https://en.wikipedia.org/wiki/Mozilla_Thunderbird), [Microsoft Outlook](https://en.wikipedia.org/wiki/Microsoft_Outlook)…), to a webmail, etc.